OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/general-tab-project-properties-dialog-box.md

  **Conditional Compilation Arguments**

 Lists the constant declarations used for conditional compilation.
+You can set multiple constants by separating them with colons, as in the following example:

+`conFrenchVersion=-1:conANSI=0`